 Meet the Team

 We pride ourselves on our team of professional individuals whose knowledge, experience and skills complement each other perfectly.
-We’ve been working together for almost ten years now which goes to show what a success the investment in finding the right people has been.
+We’ve been working together for over ten years now which goes to show what a success the investment in finding the right people has been.

 Dr Graham Theobald, BSc (Hons), MPhil, MSST, PhD

 Musculoskeletal/Knee Specialist, Special Area of Clinical Interest – knee pain and associated dysfunction

 Graham graduated initially with a 1st Class Honours Degree in Sports Therapy at the University of Central Lancashire.
 He has lived in the Lakes since the late 1980’s and has a rich local history working with athletes over the past 15 years.
 He has completed 10 Ironman triathlons and is a self confessed compulsive obsessive cyclist.

 Graham completed his Doctorate (PhD) in 2015 which looked at various treatment protocols for cycling specific knee pain in elite and experienced cyclists.
 Using the latest 3D biomechanical technology he has pushed the boundaries of current knowledge.
 This means he sees a lot of cyclists and runners with knee pain in clinic and is known for his specialist work in this area.
 He combines his clinical work with unique bike fitting skills (see Bikefit section).